-Mr. Lesser is a graduate of Princeton University, A.B., summa cum laude (1983); Oxford University, D.Phil. in Modern History, recipient of a Marshall Scholarship (1985); and Harvard Law School, J.D., magna cum laude, where he was an editor of the HARVARD JOURNAL OF INTERNATIONAL LAW and of the HARVARD ENVIRONMENTAL LAW REVIEW.
-In addition, he was the coxswain of the victorious Oxford Blue Boat in the Oxford-Cambridge Boat Race in 1984 & 1985.
+Mr. Lesser is a graduate of Princeton University, A.B., summa cum laude (1983); Oxford University, D.Phil. in Modern History, recipient of a Marshall Scholarship (1985); and Harvard Law School, J.D., magna cum laude (1988), where he was an editor of the Harvard Journal of International Law and of the Harvard Environmental Law Review.
+In addition, he was the Princeton University Varsity Heavyweight coxswain in 1982 & 1983 and the coxswain of the victorious Oxford Blue Boat in the Oxford-Cambridge Boat Race in 1984 & 1985.

 Summary Of Professional Activities

-Mr. Lesser was the National Association of Consumer Advocates’ Attorney of the Year in 2005 and is presently Co-Chair of the Board of Directors of that organization.
+Mr. Lesser was the National Association of Consumer Advocates’ Attorney of the Year in 2005 and was Co-Chair of the Board of Directors of that organization from 2008 through 2013.
 From 1998 through 2001, he served as the representative of the American Council on Consumer Interests to the United Nations.
-At present, he is on the Second Circuit Courts Committee of the Federal Bar Council and is active in the Members Consultative Group of the American Law Institute’s Restatement of the Law Third, Restitution and Unjust Enrichment project.
-In the recent past he was on the Amicus Committee of the American Association for Justice, was the Co-Chair of the Food-Borne Illness Litigation Group of the American Association for Justice.
+At present, he is on the Second Circuit Courts Committee of the Federal Bar Council, is active in the Members Consultative Groups of the American Law Institute’s Restatement of the Law Third, Restitution and Unjust Enrichment project.
+In 2017, he joined the Board of Public Justice.
+He also been on the Amicus Committee of the American Association for Justice and was the Co-Chair of the Food-Borne Illness Litigation Group of the American Association for Justice.
 He is a member of, inter alia, the American Law Institute; the American Bar Association; the Second Circuit Federal Bar Council; the Bar Association of the City of New York; the National Association of Consumer Advocates; the American Association for Justice; and the National Employment Lawyers Association.

-Mr. Lesser has been repeatedly chosen as a Superlawyer (2008 to date), both as a Superlawyer in the New York Metropolitan Area in the area of class actions and also as one of the 25 best attorneys in Westchester County, N.Y.
-(2011-2012).
+Mr. Lesser has been repeatedly chosen as a Superlawyer®, both as a Superlawyer® in the New York Metropolitan Area in the area of class actions and also as one of the 25 best lawyers in Westchester County, N.Y.